 How We Tested and Chose the Best Cable Machines

 The BarBend team is made up of competitive athletes, certified personal trainers, and lifelong fitness enthusiasts.
-To determine the best cable machines available today, we got hands-on with 27 different profiles from top brands, using a multi-point methodology to rate each profile on a scale of 1 (lowest) to 5 (highest) to determine our top picks.
+To determine the best cable machines available today, we got hands-on with 27 different profiles from top brands, using our multi-point equipment testing methodology to rate each profile on a scale of 1 (lowest) to 5 (highest) in key areas.
 Below are the categories and components we looked at.

 - Price: “One downside is that cable machines are expensive,” says Capritto.
 “But again, you’re investing in something that should last you forever.”
 While none of these products are necessarily cheap, any home gym equipment is an investment that should eventually pay for itself.